-Along with the development of food and beverage industry in Indonesia, industry players are required to understand consumer desires and anticipate market changes that occur.
-Indonesia is a country with 87% of Muslim populations, and this makes the people tend to be more aware about the importance of halal products that they will consume.
+Article History Received: 16.09.2019 Accepted: 26.09.2019 Published: 16.10.2019 article distributed under the terms of the Creative Commons Attribution license which permits unrestricted use, distribution, and reproduction in any medium for non commercial use (NonCommercial, or CC-BY-NC) provided the original author and source million people in 2018 for employment.
+This makes the food and beverage sector as one of the biggest beverage industry in Indonesia, industry players are required to understand consumer desires and anticipate market changes that occur.
+Indonesia is a country with tend to be more aware about the importance of halal products that they will consume.
 Based on the research result of Center of Halal Lifestyle and Consumer Studies (CHCS), 72.5% of Muslim consumers believe that consuming halal food is important and is a part of the obligation as a Muslim (Sasongko, 2018).
 The